 Guaranteed hours is one of those annoying things for parents that seems like such a waste of money.
 I get it.
 It's hard to stomach paying someone when they aren't working.
 But, you have to put yourself in your nanny's shoes and imagine what it would feel like to not receive consistent income even though you've indefinitely blocked that time off for your job.
 In the big picture, it's a small price to pay to help ensure longevity with your nanny.
 I often see nannies leave positions because several times per year the family forces them to take time off unpaid.
 The nannies quit because they can't rely on a consistent paycheck and therefore, can't support themselves.

 You might ask, how is offering guaranteed hours different from paying your nanny salary?
 If a nanny has guaranteed hours, this means they will always make the same amount per week no matter how much they work, hence, a salary.
 Wrong.
 While on the surface it seems like your nanny is getting paid a salary, they're not.
 I can say this with absolute certainty because nannies cannot be paid a true salary.
 By definition, a salary is a fixed compensation periodically paid to a person for regular work or services.
 This means, if a person works less hours or more hours in a week, their paycheck is still the same fixed compensation.
 Nannies cannot be paid this way.
 I mean, technically they can as there are loopholes with everything and lots of people break the law, but they should not be paid this way because nannies are non-exempt hourly employees per the FLSA.
-This means nannies must be paid hourly, and if they work more than their guaranteed hours, they must be compensated for them with applicable overtime.
+This means nannies must be paid hourly, and if they work more than their guaranteed hours, they must be compensated for them with applicable overtime (overtime = anything over 40 hours in a 7 day period legally must be paid at a rate of time and a half).
 I often see families advertise a nanny position as salary because some weeks the nanny will work less while other weeks the nanny will work a lot, so it all evens out.
 THIS IS CALLED BANKING HOURS AND IS ILLEGAL.
 I will touch on this more in a separate article, but please know that banking hours is illegal and no nanny should ever accept a position with this set up.
 Nannies must be paid hourly for every hour they work, including applicable overtime.
 Period.

 So while you can quote a "salary" to your nanny, you need to break it down hourly and consider overtime.
 I once worked for a family who quoted me a yearly "salary" based off 50 hours/week and they told me what the hourly rate came out to -- which was consistent with the going rate in my area.
 What they (and I) didn't account for was overtime -- they simply divided the weekly "salary" by 50 hours and that was it.
 They gave me a false hourly quote and purposely misled me (Yes, purposely.
 I know this because once I learned the law and made them aware of how they weren't honest about the actual hourly rate, they dismissed me and refused to pay me overtime).
 When I broke down the salary including overtime for the additional 10 hours (remember, anything over 40 hours must be paid at an overtime rate of 1.5 times the normal hourly rate), the hourly rate was actually significantly lower than what they quoted me and not at all the going rate for the area.
 Shame on me for not knowing my rights as a nanny and accepting the position in the first place, but also shame on them for doing this to the people raising their children.
 To this day, they are misleading nannies who aren't aware of salary and overtime laws by advertising a higher hourly rate than they are actually paying.